-Legislation for an amendment to the QII exemption has been enacted, and promulgated as of 19 June 2015.
-Drafts of the relevant cabinet order and cabinet office ordinance have already been published and at the time of this writing are undergoing a process whereby comments are gathered from market participants.
-The exact implementation date has not yet been determined, but in any event the amendment to the QII exemption must be implemented by its statutory deadline of June 2016.
+Legislation for an amendment to the QII exemption was enacted, and promulgated as of 19 June 2015.
+The relevant cabinet order and cabinet office ordinance were also published on 3 February 2016 and the amendment to the QII exemption became fully effective on 1 March 2016.

 The amendment will not change the underlying concept of the QII exemption (see Section IV, supra).
 However, it will change certain aspects of its substance.
-The following 'stricter' rules are expected to be introduced:
+The following 'stricter' rules are introduced:

-- a additional requirements for GKs as operators of TK arrangements; a disqualification system will be introduced for not admitting GKs as statutory qualified operators.
-Requirements for the notification to be filed by GKs with the government authority will become more complex in the future, as compared with the current simple requirements, including, for example, several newly required attachments.
-These requirements treat GKs in a manner similar to how registered financial instrument business operators are treated under the FIEL; - b applicable requirements on QII and non-QII investors in the structure of the QII exemption will be made stricter; - c most of the regulations equivalent to those that currently bind acts of registered financial instrument business operators under the FIEL, such as the principles of 'suitability' and 'due care of a prudent manager', will also be applied to GKs.
-GKs will be required to prepare business reports and statutory books and documents; and - d the regulator will be able to take necessary measures for supervisory purposes and issue business suspension or abolishment orders.
+- a additional requirements for GKs as operators of TK arrangements; a disqualification system are introduced for not admitting GKs as statutory qualified operators.
+Requirements for the notification to be filed by GKs with the government authority are now more complex, as compared to the previous simple requirements, including, for example, several newly required attachments to the notification.
+These requirements treat GKs in a manner similar to how registered financial instrument business operators are treated under the FIEL; - b applicable requirements on QII and non-QII investors in the structure of the QII exemption are now stricter; - c the regulations equivalent to those that regulate acts of registered financial instrument business operators under the FIEL, such as the principles of 'suitability' and 'due care of a prudent manager', are now applicable to GKs.
+GKs are required to prepare business reports and statutory books and documents; and - d the regulator is authorised to take necessary measures for supervisory purposes and issue business suspension or abolishment orders.